copper/statsmix_jar/README.md

 statsmix.Client smClient = new statsmix.Client("YOUR_API_KEY");
 ```
 ###Track
 The track method sends a request to the track API, and returns the XML response as a string.
-See www.statsmix.com/developers/documentation for more information.

 Basic Tracking.
 Adds a new stat with default value of 1 to the metric.
 ```java